What happens when we die without a Will?

 - One-half to the surviving spouse if the deceased had only one child or issue of a deceased child.

-- Surviving spouse receives one-half provided the deceased left no issue but had surviving parents or issue of the parents.
+- Surviving spouse receives one-half provided the deceased left no issue but had surviving parents or issues of the parents.

 - One-third to the spouse if there was more than one surviving child.

 - If there was one surviving child and children of one or more deceased children, one-third to the surviving spouse.

 - One-third to the spouse if there are issues of two or more deceased children.

 If not married or in a domestic partnership at the time of death, the estate gets distributed:

 - To the children in equal shares

 - If there are no children, to the parents or their issue, grandchildren, or great-grandchildren

 - If the parents are deceased, the estate gets distributed to the parent’s brothers and sisters.

 - Children of deceased brothers or sisters inherit the share that the deceased brother or sister would have inherited.